tinney/retreat-game/README.md

 # 💚 2020 Retreat

-Welcome to the Test Double 2020 Retreat Survival Game.
+Welcome to the Test Double 2020 Retreat Pairing Challenge

-The object of the game is to survive the longest in the desert!
+The object of the challenge is to write a bot which can find food and water to survive the longest

 ## Rules of the Game

-Teams will create players distributing 20 points across 4 stats, food, water, stamina and strength.
+You and your teammate will move a player around the board looking for food, water and other agents.
+The team who's player survives the longest wins!
 Teams will then move players around the board to find water, food and other players.

 *The team who player survives the most days wins!*